If you’re a parent of an adolescent girl, you might be all too aware of the struggles they’re facing during these formative years.

 We need to ask them questions, walk alongside them, find ways to spend time with them, understand how they feel loved by us, and then act on it.

+9. Be their biggest cheerleader.
 We need to talk positively about them when they are listening and acknowledge all the important things they are doing.
-And when they fail or fall short, when they make mistakes or give up, we need to meet them right there with our unwavering love.
+And when they fail or fall short, when they make mistakes or give up, we need to meet them right there with our unwavering love and support.
+Reward the effort, not the outcome.

 Related: Five Must-Read Books to Help You Effectively Parent Teen Daughters